HilscherAutomation/netPI-nodered/README.md

 The container starts Node-RED automatically when started.

 Open Node-RED in your browser with `http://<netPI-ip-address>:1880` (NOT https://) e.g. `http://192.168.0.1:1880`.

+#### Tips & Tricks

+For additional help or information visit the Hilscher Forum at https://forum.hilscher.com/

 #### Automated build